 Sillerman Fellows will be selected based on personal and academic characteristics and their demonstrated interest in the philanthropy field.
 This includes past work experience in philanthropy or in related fields, in addition to an expressed desire to combine skills in this area with your desired future career.
-A committee of faculty and staff will review applications.
+A Heller committee will review applications.
 Finalists will be notified within a month of the application deadline or sooner.
 Specific criteria include:

-- Demonstration of interest in the field of philanthropy (essay). - Commitment to exploring the field of philanthropy through a social justice lens and in exploring philanthropy's influence on public policy, sustainable development or other systems (essay, resume, recommendation). - Strong interpersonal communication skills (interview2, recommendation) - Demonstrated ability to write concisely and clearly for non-academic audiences (essay)
+- Demonstration of interest in the field of philanthropy (short answer questions) - Commitment to exploring the field of philanthropy through a social justice lens and in exploring philanthropy's influence on public policy, sustainable development or other systems (short answer questions, resume, recommendation) - Strong interpersonal communication skills (interview4, recommendation) - Demonstrated ability to write concisely and clearly for non-academic audiences (short answer questions)